-Landowners and water districts who wish to maintain agricultural drainage channels in September 2020 must contact ODA immediately to file a notification.
+Landowners and water districts who wish to maintain agricultural drainage channels must contact ODA immediately to file a notification.
 ODA staff can work with producers to file a Variance request to allow work to occur beyond the Regional Dry Maintenance Time Period.
 Once a complete Variance request is filed, ODA will consult with the Oregon Department of Fish and Wildlife to consider the request and determine if work may proceed beyond the Regional Dry Maintenance Time Period.

 New legislation (HB 2437, 2019 Legislature) now codified as ORS 196.906 – 196.919 and implemented through OAR 603-095-4000 to 603-095-4060, authorizes maintenance activities without a Removal-Fill permit from the Oregon Department of State Lands (DSL) in dry, traditionally maintained channels under certain circumstances.
 The Oregon Department of Agriculture recently developed a new notice-based process that landowners and irrigation, drainage, and other entities organized under ORS 545, 547, 552, 553, or 554 (water districts) must use if they are interested in agricultural maintenance of eligible ditches and streams that drain agricultural lands.
 This new process was developed in coordination with an interagency project team consisting of ODA, DSL and ODFW, as well as a Rule Advisory Committee (RAC) consisting of multiple stakeholders, to draft administrative rules (OAR 603-695-4000 to-4060 implementing ORS 196.906-196.919.